TheresaLui/SelfHelpContent_v2/articles/microsoft.dbforpostgresql/dbforpostgresql-replica-monitor.md

    The *application_name* column provides the replica names.
 The *active* column indicates the status of replication.
 If one of the values of *active* is false, streaming replication is inactive between the master and that replica.
 This may be because the replica or master recently experienced a restart.
 In that case, streaming replication should resume shortly.

 2. If *active* is true for all replicas, then it is likely that there is high write activity on the master.
-The replicas will eventually catch up, once load on the master reduces.
+The replicas will eventually catch up once load on the master reduces.

    If you see that a replica is regularly lagging after a master, consider scaling up the replica so it can replay data faster.